letr0n/mako-optimizer/README.md

 		include MAKO_APPLICATION_PATH . '/storage/compiled.php';
 	}

-You can then execute the optimizer compiler.
+You can then execute the ```compile``` action of the optimizer compiler.

 	php reactor optimizer::compiler.compile

 	php reactor optimizer::compiler.compiler --strip-comments

+If you want to clear the compiled files then you can do so by executing the ```clear``` action of the optimizer compiler.

+	php reactor optimizer::compiler.clear

 ### How much faster does it get?